 Being low in fat, especially saturated fat, is a good thing, but frozen yogurt is also high in sugar, so it still has lots of calories, and I'm not sure how much probiotic is found in any particular brand.
 If the probiotics are heat-treated any time during the manufacturing process, then they're probably mostly dead and dead bacteria don't do much good.
 You can look on the product label - if you see something about containing live cultures, then you know there is at least some probiotic bacteria in the frozen yogurt.

 The nutrition information for yogurt varies a bit based on fat content and flavorings.
 One-half cup of plain yogurt made with whole milk has approximately 75 calories, 4 grams protein, 6 grams fat (2.6 gram of which are the saturated kind) and just under 6 grams carbohydrates, mostly in the form of milk sugar or lactose.
 It also has 148 milligrams calcium, and 15 milligrams magnesium.

-One-half cup flavored frozen yogurt has 110 calories, 2.6 grams protein, 3 grams fat (2 of those grams are saturated fat), 19 grams carbohydrates (much of which come from added sugar), 87 grams calcium and 9 grams magnesium.
+One-half cup flavored frozen yogurt has 110 calories, 2.6 grams protein, 3 grams fat (2 of those grams are saturated fat), 19 grams carbohydrates (much of which come from added sugar), 87 milligrams calcium and 9 milligrams magnesium.
 So, frozen yogurt has more calories from sugar and less calcium and magnesium than the same amount of plain yogurt.